bhrg3se/canary/README.md

-# reverse-proxy
+# canary
-A simple reverse-proxy
+A simple canary proxy